eic/irt/README.md

-  A C++ ROOT-based software library to peform Cherenkov photon ray tracing between a loosely defined emission point (which is typically unknown in the experiment) and a detection point on a photosensor surface, in a configuration with a pre-defined sequence of refractive and reflective surfaces.
-Provides means to perform detailed microscopic simulations of Cherenkov imaging detectors in a pure GEANT4 environment, as well as an interface to the ATHENA software environment.
+  A C++ ROOT-based software library to peform Cherenkov photon ray tracing between a loosely defined emission point (which is typically unknown in the experiment) and a detection point on a photosensor matrix, in a configuration with a pre-defined sequence of refractive and reflective surfaces.
+Provides means to perform detailed microscopic simulations of Cherenkov imaging detectors in a pure GEANT4 environment, as well as an interface to the ATHENA software framework.
 Given a track parameterization along a charged particle trajectory in a sequence of Cherenkov radiators, and a collection of single photon hits, allows one to perform probabilistic analysis of particle mass hypotheses.